 Then we went back to Frankton to check-in at our accommodation.
-The house was very close to the lake and you also have a good view of The Remarkables.
-We also had our own toilet and shower, which was a really good deal for the nightly rent of $70 NZD.
+The house was very close to the lake and had a good view of The Remarkables.
+Surprisingly, we had our own toilet and shower, because the other person who used to live there just left.
+So we really got a good deal for the nightly rent of $70 NZD.

 Me & Mee Chinese Restaurant

 Must-try food: Dong Po Pork Belly